AVADOLearning/moodle-componentmgr/README.md

 complexity involved in managing your deployment environments.
 Just drop a single manifest file into the top of your Moodle installation, execute one command and watch the deployment happen.

+This has several key advantages over manual deployments:

+* If you're deploying to a clustered environment, you can guarantee that each individual application server is running the same code as its neighbours.
+* When managing multiple environments, e.g. test, UAT and production, you can be sure that the code you're deploying to UAT is the same code that passed your automated tests.
+Likewise, production deployments are guaranteed to contain only the code that passed your UAT testing.

 ### This is not a new concept.